-About 13 years ago, I allowed myself the luxury of imposing my own views on what “things should have been,” while not realizing that I myself was no different from what I expected from the other/others.
-In particular, the intentions behind my wishes relied on·the condition “until the other/others change, and I will not change.”
+About 13 years ago, I allowed myself the luxury of imposing my own views on what “things should have been,” while not realizing that I myself was no different from what I expected from the others.
+In particular, the intentions behind my wishes relied on·the condition “until the other changes, and I will not change.”

-After a few years of unsuccessful attempts, I realized that firstly, I have no right to demand behavior, attitude, changes that I myself did not require of myself, and secondly, who would trust a person who claims to want a change, but at the same time does not want to change even a bit?
+After a few years of unsuccessful attempts, I realized that first, I have no right to demand behavior, attitude, changes that I myself did not require of myself, and second, who would trust a person who claims to want a change, but at the same time does not want to change herself?

 I also realized that I had seen this when I was growing up, in my childhood.
 The patterns of behavior at home, in society, were similar to what I had unwittingly acquired as behavior and thinking right up till I turned 25.